Shelter from the crisis

 • Willfully engaging in activities that put corporate gain over the public good

-Tips to Help Keep the Corporate Veil Intact
+How to Keep the Corporate Veil Intact

-1. Complete the necessary paperwork and documentation
+1. Complete the Necessary Paperwork

-• Report and paying taxes
+• Reporting and paying taxes

 • Submitting an annual report